 The chocolate cases are so simple to make and look so effective in this dessert.
 I’ve used strong silver paper cupcake liners and I swirled the chocolate around to coat them.
 I think it would be even easier using silicone ones.

 You can get really creative with the toppings, I’ve made few chocolate hearts and sprinkled some freeze dried raspberries and chocolate shards on top.
 Enjoy:)

 - 5.2-ounce bulk chocolate (2 1/2 cubes) or dark vegan chocolate (150 grams)

 - 8 silicone or strong paper cupcake liners

-- 1-2tbsp raw sugar or your favourite sweetener
+- 1-2 tablespoons raw sugar or your favorite sweetener

 - chocolate hearts

 - To make the chocolate cups finely chop the chocolate, place into a bowl and gently melt in a double boiler or microwave.
 Stir until completely smooth.

 - Spoon about 1 tablespoon of chocolate into a case and swirl around until completely coated, tip the rest back into the bowl.
 Repeat with all of the cases.
 Another way you can do this is by brushing the cases with a pastry brush until evenly coated all around.